deephaven/examples/Calendar/README.md

 ## Use a custom calendar

-Here's a TL;DR of the documentation for using a custom calendar:
+Here's an example of the documentation for using a custom calendar:

 ```python
 from deephaven.calendar import add_calendar, calendar, calendar_names